Rajat379/Chatbot/README.md

 # Chatbot

-This app is just [socket.io](https://socket.io) extended tutorial , it has a chat for users and a chatbot mode where you can just talk to a bot with very simple answers.
+This app uses [socket.io](https://socket.io), it has a chat for users and a chatbot mode where you can just talk to a bot with very simple answers.

 To run the project: